jackluo/py-quantmod/README.md

 A powerful financial charting library based on R's Quantmod.

 Quantmod makes creating interactive financial charts easy and intuitive.
-It further has over 50 technical indicators built-in, in addition to a variety of technical and quantitative financial tools.
+Furthermore, Quantmod has over 50 technical indicators built-in, in addition to a variety of technical and quantitative financial tools.

 ## Main features